-- Develop a Corporate Emissions Reduction Plan which sets target emission goals to reach net-zero emissions by 2035. - Develop greenhouse gas emissions reporting for Council's emission tailored to local government, utilising the Local Government Energy Saver Program organisational carbon accounting tool and Azility data. - Promote and support community access to energy efficiency and greenhouse gas emission reductions education and initiatives. - Collaborate with other local governments and agencies via the Goulburn Broken Climate Alliance to leverage grant funding and partnerships for climate change related projects and initiatives. - Support businesses and homeowners to access Environmental Upgrade Funding for upgrades that improve sustainability or climate adaptation to existing commercial and residential buildings.
+- Develop a Corporate Emissions Reduction Plan which sets target emission goals to reach net-zero emissions by 2035. - Develop greenhouse gas emissions reporting for Council's emission tailored to local government, utilising the Local Government Energy Saver Program organisational carbon accounting tool and Azility data. - Promote and support community access to energy efficiency and greenhouse gas emission reductions education and initiatives. - Collaborate with other local governments and agencies via the Goulburn Murray Climate Alliance to leverage grant funding and partnerships for climate change related projects and initiatives. - Support businesses and homeowners to access Environmental Upgrade Funding for upgrades that improve sustainability or climate adaptation to existing commercial and residential buildings.

-- Review climate change risks to local government are being addressed through planning, project management and asset management. - Investigate the inclusion of 'green' fleet options into Council's fleet, with fit for purpose options for passenger fleet and alternatives for heavy vehicles. - Advocate for support for a hydrogen business plan for Campaspe to explore the hydrogen use throughout the region. - Increase the average start rating for new Council buildings. - Extend Council's advocacy for building a grid that supports renewables to include support for the community to include gas reliability and security for commercial and residential uses.
+- Review climate change risks to local government are being addressed through planning, project management and asset management. - Investigate the inclusion of 'green' fleet options into Council's fleet, with fit for purpose options for passenger fleet and alternatives for heavy vehicles. - Advocate for support for a hydrogen business plan for Campaspe to explore hydrogen use throughout the - Increase the average star rating for new Council buildings. - Extend Council's advocacy for building a grid that supports renewables.
+Including support for the community with gas reliability and security for commercial and residential uses during the transition from fossil fuels to renewable energy.